 - Narcotics, insecticides and live predator fish of any size.
 Stamps, stickers, drawings, illustrations or printed materials representing children in a denigrated or ridiculous way, or inciting violence.
 For further information please visit the Mexico Customs website http://www.aduanas.gob.mx

-If you exceed the $50 exemption for less than US$3,000, you must pay duties and taxes.
+If you exceed the $500 exemption (and have less less than US$3,000 total non-personal items), you must pay duties and taxes.
 There is a flat 15% rate of duties and taxes and you must fill out the payment form intended for it, which is available at the Customs counter.

 * * * * * * *

-Are you planning on driving into Mexico with you household goods?
+Are you planning on driving into Mexico with your household goods?

 Here is our crude translation of Aduana’s current official rules for bringing in household goods using a “Menaje de Casa”.